 The Oslo trip

 I like the Swedish working habits.
-By some astrological freak, two bank
+By some astronomical freak, two bank

 holidays both turned up in one week, and so being cool dudes, Pharmacia decided